Jayhawk Debate Institute and its camps

 The Camps at the JDI

 The Jayhawk Debate Institute realizes that debate is not a "one institute fits all" activity.
-For this reason, the JDI offers three different possible experiences for a student.
+For this reason, the JDI offers two different possible experiences for a student.
 Whether you are a novice debater looking to get some experience before the start of the season or a senior wanting a longer, more in-depth camp, the Jayhawk Debate Institute is the camp for you.

 Two-week Policy Debate Division